cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.Number

-Response status code upper bound.
+The upper bound of the range.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#to Ruleset#to}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#to Ruleset#to}

 ---